Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +8000

-- The Terrapins were +15000 to win the national championship at the start of the season, and have now moved up to +8000, which is the 55th-biggest change in the country.
+- The Terrapins were +15000 to win the national championship at the beginning of the season, and have now moved up to +8000, which is the 55th-biggest change in the country.

-- Maryland has a 1.2% chance of winning the national championship, based on its moneyline odds.
+- Maryland's chances of winning the national championship, based on its odds, are 1.2%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.